-Associate Dean of Students & Professionalism, and Professor
+Associate Dean of Academic and Student Affairs, and Professor

 B.A.
 Michigan State University 1978